STNS/stns.github.io/install.en.md

 ssl_verify        = true
 ```

-This file conigures the location of SNTS server, and the combination of id and password for basic authentication.
+This file configures the location of SNTS server, and the combination of id and password for basic authentication.

 You can set a script path by `chain_ssh_wrapper` to retrieve SSH public key from other place except for STNS server.
 STNS client executes the script with a user name as an argument.